johnrudolph/beast-master/rules.md

 - **Perk**: Gain a persistent advantage over other players.
 Perks stay in front of you, face-up for ongoing use.
 You may only have 1 Perk active at a time.
 - **Divine Gift**: Reward Colossi based on their position.
 These gifts go to all Colossi, so good timing is crucial.
 - **Beast**: Control Beast movement.
-- **Fragment**: Each Fragment has a unique cost, but allows you to gain a Fragment.
-Gain 5 Fragments and you win the game.
+- **Favor**: Each Favor has a unique cost, but allows you to gain Favor.
+Gain 5 Favor and you win the game.

 # Setup